KaneRodriguez/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 ##### Future Considerations

+1. Image Generation from Labeled Coordinates

 A future modification to the preprocessing step involves utilizing the 'coords' data that specifies where a traffic sign is found within an image.
 With these coordinates, one can decide to initialize the weights to reflect this priotization instead of starting the weights at random or perhaps one can autogenerate more images from the road signs found in these images.
 I attempted to utilize the coordinates in generating new data, and I was unable to make use of them since they were not also scaled with the data that they came with.

+2. Architectural Changes

+Per the recommendations outlined in the [paper](https://arxiv.org/pdf/1802.06205.pdf) on SimpNet, I attempted to implement SAF's; I found that this did not improve my accuracy.
+However, a future modification to the current architecture would be to follow the papers suggestions and replace any 5x5 convolusional layers with multiple 3x3 layers in order to make our network 'deeper.'

+Another, more intuitive, architectural change involves not converting to grayscale and leveraging the 3 color channels that each image comes with.
+This will provide more information for differentiating traffic signs of different colors.
+Although this will provide more information for differentiating traffic signs of different base colors, I believe this has the potential to introduce some noise into the model.
+For example, stop sign images used to train the model could be captured in a different lighting than some stop signs we wish to detect in the real world.
+Depending on how much weight the model put on color, the model could possibly classify the input stop sign image as something else entirely!
+To guard against this, generating new images with a varying amount of brightness could be mandatory in order to make the model robust in these situations.

 ### Test a Model on New Images